 Follow the latest updates on Expo 2020 here

-Sheikh Hamdan bin Mohammed, Crown Prince of Dubai, toured the Rwanda and Ivory Coast pavilions at Expo 2020 on Saturday.
+Sheikh Hamdan bin Mohammed, Crown Prince of Dubai, toured the pavilions of Spain, Hungary, and the Republic of Korea at Expo 2020 Dubai on Tuesday.